A young Black woman in a wheelchair and a young Black man on a bench, both staring at the camera looking serious.

 What is PTSD?

-Post-traumatic stress disorder (PTSD) happens after you experience something extremely frightening, like violence, abuse, rape or a life-threatening situation.
+Post-traumatic stress disorder (PTSD) happens after you experience something really frightening and distressing, like:

 The symptoms of PTSD